Possible Evidence for Neutral Color-Singlet $q\bar q$ Quark Matter from High-Energy Pb-Emulsion Collisions: Introduction

-To carry out such an exploration, we shall first review the Pb-emulsion experimental measurements of the anomalous resonances and the yield enhancement of Jain and Singh \cite{Jai07} in Section II.
+To carry out such an exploration, we shall first review the Pb-emulsion experimental measurements of the anomalous resonances and the yield enhancement by Jain and Singh \cite{Jai07} in Section 2.
+We shall discuss the degree of statistical significance of the Pb-emulsion data prior to comparing them with the proposed theoretical description.
 We shall then postulate the production and evolution of the neutral color-singlet $q\bar q$ quark matter in its two different phases in Section III to study the spectrum of $e^+e^-$ pairs, when the quark and the antiquark constituents of the neutral color-singlet quark matter annihilate into $e^+e^-$ pairs.
-The comparison of the experimental $e^+e^-$ invariant mass spectrum with the theoretical $e^+e^-$ invariant spectrum from a hypothetical neutral color-singlet $q\bar q$ quark matter evolution will provide an initial test whether such neutral color-singlet quark matter may have been produced in high-energy Pb-AgBr emulsion collisions at CERN SPS.
-We obtain encouraging results as many of comparisons match favorably in Section III.
+The comparison of the experimental $e^+e^-$ invariant mass spectrum with the theoretical $e^+e^-$ invariant mass spectrum from a hypothetical neutral color-singlet $q\bar q$ quark matter evolution provides an initial test whether such neutral color-singlet quark matter may have been produced in high-energy Pb-AgBr emulsion collisions at CERN SPS.
+We obtain encouraging results as many of comparisons match favorably in Section 3.
 The favorable comparison suggests that both QED(U(1))-confined and QED(U(1))-deconfined neutral color-singlet $q\bar q$ quark matters may have been produced in high-energy Pb-emulsion collisions at CERN SPS.
 Because the possible occurrence of such a quark matter is extraordinary, the experimental statistics data are scanty, and the experimental background subtraction contains high degrees of uncertainties, it will be necessary to propose future experiments in Section IV to confirm or to refute the new findings and to provide additional data for further explorations.
 In Section V, we summarize and conclude the present discussions.
-For the benefit of the readers, a list of acronyms, full names, common names, and nick names are given in the Appendix.
+A theoretical justification for plausible quark confinement in QED(U(1)) in (3+1)D at $T$=0 in the grand unification theory \cite{Geo74,Pat74} of QCD and QED interactions as SU(3)$\times$U(1)/${\mathbb Z}_3$ is presented in Appendix A, using concepts proposed earlier by Polyakov \cite{Pol74,Pol87}, t'Hooft \cite{tHo74,tHo75}, Nielsen \cite{Nie73}, Nambu \cite{Nam74}, Mandelstam \cite{Man76}, and Greensite \cite{Gre03,Gre20}.